 - The details of appropriate pastoral support mechanisms within the University and Students’ Union.

-The student shall normally be required to provide a preliminary response to the College nominee in writing, within 7 working days of the College nominee’s letter detailing the allegations/concerns (this may not be deemed necessary by the College nominee where he/she meets with the student in accordance with 4.6 below).
-If the student fails to respond then the College nominee/ Panel may assess the case, based on the available evidence.
+The student shall normally be required to provide a preliminary response to the Case Officer in writing, within 7 working days of the Case Officer's letter detailing the allegations/concerns (this may not be deemed necessary by the Case Officer where they meet with the student in accordance with 4.6 below).
+If the student fails to respond, then the Case Officer/Panel (where a Panel is appointed in accordance with the Faculty/School level procedures) may assess the case, based on the available evidence.

-In investigating the case, the College nominee shall collate evidence that supports or contradicts the allegation or concern.
-This may involve interviewing relevant individuals including the student himself/herself.
+In investigating the case, the Case Officer shall collate evidence that supports or contradicts the allegation or concern.
+This may involve interviewing relevant individuals including the student.

-Where face-to-face interviews are arranged, the College nominee shall arrange for a written record of the interview to be made.
+Where face-to-face interviews are arranged, the Case Officer shall arrange for a written record of the interview to be made.
 The interviewee (to include the student concerned) shall be entitled to be accompanied to the interview by a friend or colleague (who is a member of the University), or a Students' Union representative.
-The role of any person accompanying the interviewee will be to support the interviewee, and he/she will not be allowed to answer questions on behalf of the interviewee.
+The role of any person accompanying the interviewee will be to support the interviewee, and they will not be allowed to answer questions on behalf of the interviewee.

-The College nominee shall have the right to contact and request any information from any individual (to include the student concerned) by telephone, letter or email, or to request one or more interviews with any individual (to include the student concerned)to seek clarification or elaboration on any points.
+The Case Officer shall have the right to contact and request any information from any individual (to include the student concerned) by telephone, letter or email, or to request one or more interviews with any individual (to include the student concerned) to seek clarification or elaboration on any points.

-In all cases where concerns are raised regarding the student’s health or disability, the College nominee, will refer the student to Occupational Health and/or to a suitably qualified practitioner (as specified by the College) for an assessment and possible opinion of his/her Fitness to Practise.
-Such assessment shall be reported in writing and shall normally be disclosed to the student, the College nominee, the College Panel [if established] and to any Committee of Enquiry which is later established to determine the outcome of the case.
+In all cases where concerns are raised regarding the student’s health or disability, the Case Officer, will refer the student to Occupational Health and/or to a suitably qualified practitioner, as specified by the Case Officer/Panel (where a Panel is appointed in accordance with the Faculty/School level procedures) for an assessment and possible opinion of their Fitness to Practise.
+Such assessment shall be reported in writing and shall normally be disclosed to the student, the Case Officer, the Faculty/School Panel [if established] and to any Committee of Enquiry which is later established to determine the outcome of the case.

-If the student refuses to cooperate with such assessment, or to agree to the release of the assessment report to the College nominee/ Panel and any Committee of Enquiry, he/she will normally be required to suspend studies until such time as the assessment is carried out and released and/or until the meeting of a Committee of Enquiry (see 7 below).
+If the student refuses to cooperate with such assessment, or to agree to the release of the assessment report to the Case Officer, Faculty/School Panel and any Committee of Enquiry, the student will normally be required to suspend studies until such time as the assessment is carried out and released and/or until the meeting of a Committee of Enquiry (see 7 below).

-The College nominee may be under an obligation to inform the relevant Professional Body and other relevant bodies of the allegation as soon as he/she is notified of the matter to ensure the safety of patients/service users.
+The Case Officer may be under an obligation to inform the relevant Professional Body and other relevant bodies of the allegation as soon as they are notified of the matter to ensure the safety of patients/service users.

 Where a criminal investigation or legal proceedings are pending, the case shall be considered in accordance with the procedures outlined in 6 below.

-Where the College nominee deems it to be necessary to suspend or partially suspend a student pending the outcome of the College’s investigation / Fitness to Practice Procedures, he or she shall bring the matter to the attention of the Vice-Chancellor (or his/her nominee), as soon as possible in accordance with the procedures outlined below in 7.
+Where the Case Officer deems it to be necessary to suspend or partially suspend a student pending the outcome of the Faculty/School’s investigation/Fitness to Practice Procedures, he or she shall bring the matter to the attention of the Vice-Chancellor (or their nominee), as soon as possible in accordance with the procedures outlined below in 7.

-Following the completion of the College nominee’s investigation of the allegation/concern and, where practicable given the complexity of the case within 8 weeks of the College’s initial receipt of the allegation/concern, the College nominee (or Panel where appointed in accordance with the College level procedures) shall determine what action should be taken in light of the fitness to practise allegation/concern.
-Only cases in which the College nominee/ Panel determines, in light of the seriousness of the matter and the strength of the evidence, that there exists a prima facie case that the student is Unfit to Practise [i.e. that the student's behaviour or health (or both), raises a serious or persistent cause for concern about their ability to continue on a course, or to practise after graduation] will be referred to a University Fitness to Practise Committee.
+Following the completion of the Case Officer’s investigation of the allegation/concern and, where practicable given the complexity of the case within 8 weeks of the Faculty/School's initial receipt of the allegation/concern, the Case Officer (or Panel where appointed in accordance with the Faculty/School level procedures) shall determine what action should be taken in light of the fitness to practise allegation/concern.
+Only cases in which the Case Officer/Panel determines, in light of the seriousness of the matter and the strength of the evidence, that there exists a prima facie case that the student is Unfit to Practise [i.e. that the student's behaviour or health (or both), raises a serious or persistent cause for concern about their ability to continue on a course, or to practise after graduation] will be referred to a University Fitness to Practise Committee.
 This includes, but is not limited to, the possibility that the student may be a risk to patients or the public, or may undermine trust in the profession.

 The decision that there exists a prima facie case that the student is Unfit to Practise may be because of a single significant event or a pattern of behaviour, and may also follow remediation action that has failed to resolve the issue.

-The College nominee/ Panel may consider how the student’s behaviour or health might affect patient and public safety, or the public’s trust in the medical profession.
-The College nominee/ Panel may reflect on the severity of the behaviour, the maturity of the student and the year of study, as well as the likelihood of repeat behaviour and how well the student will respond to support.
-The College nominee/ Panel must act in a proportionate way by weighing the interests of patients/service users and members of the public against those of the student and shall consider whether the concern is to be dealt with through student support and remedial tuition, or whether the threshold had been met for referral to the University’s formal Fitness to Practise Committee.
-The College nominee/ Panel should also take note of any guidance on sanctions by the appropriate professional body.
+The Case Officer/Panel may consider how the student’s behaviour or health might affect patient and public safety, or the public’s trust in the medical profession.
+The Case Officer/Panel may reflect on the severity of the behaviour, the maturity of the student and the year of study, as well as the likelihood of repeat behaviour and how well the student will respond to support.
+The Case Officer/Panel must act in a proportionate way by weighing the interests of patients/service users and members of the public against those of the student and shall consider whether the concern is to be dealt with through student support and remedial tuition, or whether the threshold had been met for referral to the University’s formal Fitness to Practise Committee.
+The Case Officer/Panel should also take note of any guidance on sanctions by the appropriate professional body.

-The College nominee/ Panel may take independent legal or other expert advice as they consider to be necessary including, if appropriate, from Occupational health or members of the College’s Special Circumstances Committee.
+The Case Officer/Panel may take independent legal or other expert advice as they consider to be necessary including, if appropriate, from Occupational health or members of the Faculty/School’s Special Circumstances Committee.

-Following completion of the investigation the College nominee/ Panel may determine any/ a combination of the following outcomes:
+Following completion of the investigation the Case Officer/Panel may determine any/a combination of the following outcomes:

 a) Dismiss the case where the allegation is determined not to have any substance.